A kinetic approach to consensus-based segmentation of biomedical images: Kinetic models for image segmentation

 \subsection{Numerical examples for the Hegselmann-Krause dynamics}

 In this section we provide numerical evidence of the consistency of the Boltzmann-type approach with respect to the one introduced in \eqref{eq:FP} corresponding, in the zero-diffusion limit to the model \eqref{eq:MF}.
-In particular, the numerical solution of the Fokker Planck equation \eqref{eq:FP} has been obtained through a structure preserving deterministic scheme, see \cite{pareschi2018structure}.
-This class of schemes are capable of approximating with arbitrary order of accuracy the steady state of a Fokker-Planck-type model and preserve important physical properties like positivity and entropy dissipation.
-The numerical approximation of the Boltzmann model has been obtained through the Algorithm \ref{alg:Boltz}.
+In particular, {since the analytical equilibrium distribution of \eqref{eq:FP} is not available we consider a} numerical solution of the Fokker Planck equation \eqref{eq:FP} {which preserves the equilibrium structure of the equation}, see \cite{pareschi2018structure}.
+This class of {structure preserving} schemes are capable of approximating with arbitrary order of accuracy the steady state of a Fokker-Planck-type model and preserve important physical properties like positivity and entropy dissipation. {Hence, we compare the numerical solution to \eqref{eq:FP} with the one of } the Boltzmann model, obtained through the Algorithm \ref{alg:Boltz}.

 We consider in particular $N={10}^5$ particles uniformly distributed in the domain $[-1,1]^2\times[0,1] \subset \mathbb R^2 \times [0,1]$

 with $\beta>0$ a normalization constant such that $\int_{0}^1 \int_{\mathbb R^2}f(\x,c,0)d\x dc = 1$.
 Hence, we compare solution of the Boltzmann-type model \eqref{eq:bol_strong} under the scalings $\epsilon={10}^{-1}$ and $\epsilon={10}^{-2}$ with the solution of the Fokker-Planck model \eqref{eq:FP}.
 We consider the local diffusion function $D(c)$ of the form $ D(c)=c(1-c)$, $c \in [0,1]$.